Trans-Europe Express (album): Release

 Trans-Europe Express was originally released in March 1977.
 With the help of Günther Fröhling, Kraftwerk made a promotional music video for the song "Trans-Europe Express".
 The video features the group wearing long coats on a train trip from Düsseldorf to nearby Duisburg.
 Photo stills from this video were later used on the single sleeve for "Showroom Dummies".
 Fröhling would work with Kraftwerk again on their album The Man-Machine doing the photography for the album cover.
 To promote the album to the press in France, EMI Records hired a train with old-fashioned carriages from the 1930s to travel from Paris to Rheims while the songs from the album were played over the train's announcement system for the critics.

 In October 2009, a remastered edition of the album was released by EMI in Germany, Mute Records in the European Union and Astralwerks in the United States.
 This re-release was available on compact disc, digital download, and vinyl and features a different album cover from previous versions of the album.
-This new version features a black background with white Trans Europ Express train in the center.
+This new version features a black background with a white Trans Europ Express train in the center.
 The track listing on the 2009 re-release amends the titles of the songs to match the original German release.
 This change has "Metal on Metal" being credited for two minutes of the music with the remainder being a track titled "Abzug" (English: "Departure").